barrysmyth/kallysto/README.rst

 An individual export will typically produce a definition, such as a Latex ``newcommand`` defintion, which can be imported into, and referenced in, the main publication file.
 Additional files, such as images (for figures) and source data files (figures and tables) are also exported.

-Furthermore, in support of more reproducible data science, Kallysto also creates a detailed audit trail for all exports.
+Furthermore, in support of more reproducible data science, Kallysto also creates a detailed audit trail for all exports by logging individual exports and capturing the data behind them.

 As a quick-start, the following links to a publication called ``final`` and creates and pushes value, table, and figure exports:::